NAAC – BEST PRACTICES & INSTITUTIONAL DISTINCTIVENESS

 |Handball Court||20.00 X 40.00 Mtrs||1948|

-Utilizing all these facilities our students grab many medals and university blues.
+Utilizing all these facilities our students grab many medals and university blues in the year 2019-20.

 5. Problems encountered and resources required: